Comoros

 Trade with the EU

-Total trade with the EU summed up to € 90 million in 2021.
-With almost 27% of total trade, the EU is the Comoros' most important trading partner.
-About 44.1% of exports go to the European market.
+Total trade with the EU summed up to € 59 million in 2022.
+With 18% of total trade, the EU is the Comoros' second most important trading partner, after the UAE.

 The Comoros and the EU (2022)